reyarqueza/react-redux-facebook-login-hoc/README.md

 Its possible that your build system's transpiler already supports this.

+### Misc Dependencies
+You'll also need to npm install --save-dev the following:

+* lodash.isempty

 ### Usage

 Install the necessary dependencies that your React app doesn't have: